Statistical Tests

 To create this card:

-• Select a categorical variable as the “Grouping Variable”
+• Select a categorical variable to define the populations by its values

-• Add values from the grouping variable to create two different populations “Population 1” and “Population 2”
+• Add values from the categorical variable to create two different populations “Population 1” and “Population 2”

-The tested hypothesis is that the means of the two populations are identical.
+The tested hypothesis is that the mean of the test variable is identical in the two populations.

-The output of the two-sample Student t-test contains:
+The output of the two-sample Student/Welch t-test contains:

 • A summary of the population samples